plaidman/retromega-next/README.md

 The theme uses `boxart2dfront` on the games list, and `screenshot` in the game detail view.

-To get Pegasus setup on your Retroid Pocket 2/2+ there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ).
+To setup Pegasus with scraped assets, there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ).
 You can also use [DragoonDorise's pegasus installer](https://www.pegasus-installer.com/) to scrape files on your device easier.

 ## Features
 - optimized for handheld devices with small screens